Paris Travel Guide

 Should you book the Louvre in advance?

-Best time for the Eiffel Tower?
+What is the best time for the Eiffel Tower?

 How do I avoid wasting time on transit?